cirosantilli/markdown-style-guide/index.md

     Use the Markdown Style Guide wrap:space, code:indented

-# Why fork Carwin
+### Alternatives

-This guide was forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7) because there were many important points in which we disagreed.
-This guide proposes:
+This guide was originally forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7).
+It has been extended considerably, some decisions were modified, and not original lines remain.

-- softer limits on wrapping
-- lists indented with 4 spaces, not 2
-- ordered lists only with `1.`
-- italics with `*it*`, not `_it_`
-- tables have pipes before and after

-The general structure of the guide was kept, but almost every line was modified, and many additions were made.

-# General rules
+## General rules

-## File
+### File

-### File extension
+#### File extension

 Use `.md`.